I’ve been going through my archives looking for timely pieces to repost.

 It’s a tough job battling hundreds of years of persecution.
 Even our language is rife with “bad wolf karma” that we may not be aware of.
 Phrases such as “Thrown to the wolves”, “Wolves at the door” or “The Big, Bad Wolf”, imparts the idea that wolves are menacing and bad.
 Or the way in which wolves are portrayed in movies and literature.
 Werewolves are almost always evil, the idea of a human (usually a man) transformed into a wolf, that kills humans with abandon, conveys the belief wolves are inherently evil, which is so far from the truth.

 Wolf advocates it’s time for us to play offense and keep the conversation centered on wolf issues and their welfare.
 Education is the key, especially for young people, so they don’t grow up believing the same lies and half-truths many seem to hold so dearly.
-Maybe it’s time to write new fairy tales about wolves, instead of the ”The Big Bad Wolf” eating grandma.
-How about the wolves that saved the aspen and willow trees?
+Maybe it’s time to write new fairy tales about wolves, instead of the “The Big Bad Wolf” eating grandma.
+How about wolves saved aspen and willow trees?
 Or having wolves on the landscape helps the Pronghorn antelope fawns?

 We are their voice, wolves can’t speak for themselves, so it’s our job to speak for them.
 Speak out for wolves and you control the conversation.